tableau/altimeter/doc/source/dev/devguide.rst

 ----------------

-A pre-commit script is included (`git/pre-commit.sh`) which performs static analysis using mypy_ and pylint_, code autoformat checking using black_ and runs tests.
+A pre-commit script is included (`git/pre-commit.sh`) which performs static analysis using mypy_ and pylint_, code autoformat checking using black_ and runs tests all via tox.

 This script is run as a part of Altimeter's CI and must pass for contributions to be merged.